 All students shall conduct themselves in a professional manner during training.
 Verbal or physical conduct that harasses, disrupts, interferes, or creates an intimidating, offensive, or hostile learning environment will not be tolerated.

 All personnel are expected to present a professional appearance while attending training at the academy.
 Casual attire is permitted in lieu of departmental uniform.
-Shorts, cut offs, sleeveless shirts, or anything with obscene printing which distracts from a positive learning atmosphere is not permitted.
+Shorts, cut offs, gym or exercise attire, sleeveless shirts, or anything with obscene printing which distracts from a positive learning atmosphere is not permitted.
 Denim jeans without tears or rips are acceptable.

 Use of alcohol or tobacco products are not allowed in academy buildings.
 This shall not apply when alcohol or tobacco products are being utilized for training purposes.